plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms.md

 ---
-description: Yield Farming on PancakeSwap is easy!
+description: Yield Farming on PlexSwap is easy!
 ---

 # How to Use Farms

 ![](../../.gitbook/assets/how-to-yield-farms-header.png)

-Yield Farming in Farms is a great way to earn CAKE rewards on PancakeSwap.
+Yield Farming in Farms is a great way to earn CAKE rewards on PlexSwap.

 Unlike Syrup Pools, Farms require you to stake **two tokens** to get LP Tokens, which you then stake in the Farm to earn rewards.
 This lets you earn CAKE while still keeping a position in your other tokens!